24 interesting facts about Nicaragua

 Interesting facts about Nicaragua include its volcanoes

-Interesting facts about Nicaragua include its volcanoes (Shutterstock)
+Interesting facts about Nicaragua include its active volcanoes (Shutterstock)

 Fast facts